 The amount of produce you can get from a community garden plot depends on its size.
 If you have a 100-square-foot plot and grow your crops intensively like Rosalind Creasy, you can hope to match her yield of 236 pounds of produce.
 That’s around $400 worth of food for the cost of some seeds — and all the hours of work you put into tending your beds.

 If you’re new to gardening, there’s one crucial thing to know before you get started: Not every crop you plant will succeed.
 Failures are a normal part of gardening.
 It’s tempting to go out and spend a lot of money on fancy gardening tools and equipment that promise guaranteed results, but sadly, there’s no such thing.

 If you really want to maximize your chances for success, what you need is knowledge.
 You’ll learn a lot as you go along about what works and what doesn’t in your particular garden space.
 However, you can speed up the process by reading gardening books, websites, and discussion groups.
 Whenever you have a gardening problem, just do an Internet search, and you’re sure to find advice from other gardeners who’ve dealt with the same thing.

 Aside from that, the best way to make your garden flourish is to take care of it.
 Give it plenty of water and good compost, weed it regularly, and protect it from pests.
-Keep an eye on your produce, and harvest them as soon as they’re ripe so they don’t go to seed.
+Keep an eye on your produce, and harvest it as soon as it’s ripe so it doesn’t go to seed.

 If you’re lucky enough to find that your garden is producing faster than you can eat the yield, look into ways to preserve your harvest.
 Often, you can keep produce fresh longer simply by storing it properly.
 If you still can’t keep up with your garden’s production, try preserving your produce through canning, drying, pickling, or freezing.
-These techniques allow you to enjoy homegrown veggies all winter long.
+These techniques allow you to enjoy your own vegetables all winter long.